Tips for Parents: Supporting Kids with Big Feelings, When They Don’t Want to Talk

 When children experience overwhelming emotions, they may not always be able or willing to talk about what they’re feeling.
 As a parent, it can be hard to know how to help when your child withdraws or shuts down.
 These gentle, trauma-informed tips can help you connect and support your child, even when words are few.

-Normalize Their Silence
+Normalize Silence and Allow Space

 Say things like: